-Ministers welcome adoption of EU Artificial Intelligence (AI Act) - Public consultation launched on implementation
+Ministers welcome adoption of EU Artificial Intelligence (AI Act) - public consultation launched on implementation

 The Department of Enterprise, Trade and Employment is holding a public consultation on the national implementation process and options available to it, which is open to all stakeholders, including enterprise and civil society organisations.

-Public consultation on National Implementation of EU Harmonised Rules on Artificial Intelligence (AI Act) document is available here.
+Consultation document: Public consultation on National Implementation of EU Harmonised Rules on Artificial Intelligence (AI Act)

 Regulation laying down harmonised rules on artificial intelligence (artificial intelligence act), 21 May 2024